 14 January 2019

-In November 2018, India joined other leading innovation economies working to replace the use of animals in laboratory experiments with the launch of the Indian Society for Alternatives to Animal Experiments (ISAAE) during the country’s second national conference on alternatives in New Delhi.
-Founder of the BioMed21 Collaboration, Humane Society International, was a lead sponsor and keynote speaker at the conference, which created a platform for national and international scientists from various backgrounds to engage in discussions pertaining to the present and future of alternatives to the use of animals in research and testing.
+In November 2018, India joined other innovative economies working to replace the use of animals in laboratory experiments with the launch of the Indian Society for Alternatives to Animal Experiments (ISAAE) during the country’s second national conference on alternatives in New Delhi.
+Humane Society International, founder of the BioMed21 Collaboration, was a lead sponsor and keynote speaker at the conference, which created a platform for national and international scientists from various backgrounds to engage in discussions pertaining to the present and future of alternatives to the use of animals in research and testing.

 The conference also provided a platform for launching the latest BioMed21 funding call aimed specifically at Indian scientists.
 This latest call invites proposals examining the state of the science in a specific area of human biomedicine, with a specific focus on those diseases that represent major health concerns in India.
 Applicants are required to assess current understanding of underlying pathophysiological pathways and networks, and to critically evaluate the human relevance, translational success and limitations of conventional research models.